Table of Contents

 Laser rust removal technology generates heat, creating a fire hazard if proper precautions are not taken.
 Workers must ensure that the area around the laser is free from flammable materials and that appropriate fire suppression systems are in place.
 Additionally, workers must be trained in fire safety procedures and emergency response.

 Laser rust removal technology generates fumes and dust, which can be hazardous if not properly ventilated.
 Workers must ensure adequate ventilation in the work area to remove fumes and dust.
-Proper ventilation can also help to prevent the buildup of potentially explosive gasses
+Proper ventilation can also help to prevent the buildup of potentially explosive gases.

 In addition to these safety considerations, workers must receive appropriate training on using laser rust removal technology.
 Workers must be trained on the proper operation of the equipment, as well as safety procedures and emergency response.
 Proper training can prevent accidents and ensure a safe working environment.